Avishkar1312/6-DOF-Robotic-Arm/README.md

 [Cycloidal Gear design](https://ewhiteowls.com/2022/02/the-ultimate-guide-to-design-cycloidal-drives-the-beating-heart-of-robotic-arms/)

 ### II.
-Setting up Raspi5 Env:
+Setting up Pi Environment:

-Boot the raspi5 OS into the raspi by cloning the image into an usb.
-The image can be cloned into an usb by using [RaspberryPi Imager](https://www.raspberrypi.com/software/).
+Use Raspberry Pi Imager to flash the Raspberry Pi 5 OS image onto a USB drive.
+Then insert the USB into the Raspberry Pi 5 to boot from it
 Configure the Pi accordingly.
 Some key configuration steps to follow: